|Our ACES' Program and the Contradictions of your Near and Long Term Interests...|

 Over the course of my lifetime never has the world sent more mixed messages to young people that it does today.
 My response to this as an educator is to provide you with as clear a path forward as possible.
 This is our ACES program.

 The ACES program was conceived in 2003 with the conviction that Georgian futures would be advantaged through an exposure to the application of mathematics and computer technology to the physical act of creation.
 Prior to this, most Georgians heading off to engineering had no practical experience with what the discipline required.
-After over a decade of offering Georgians this exposure, RSGC remains virtually alone in this conviction and commitment.
+This was a catalyst for change.
+Now, after almost two decades of offering Georgians this exposure, RSGC remains surprisingly alone in this conviction and commitment to its graduates' futures.
 Despite the overwhelming influence of computer technology in our society, few secondary schools offer a comprehensive three-year engineering and design program, despite the fact that,

-In an effort to mitigate the myopic view of many of even our most popular universities, I have responded by changing the course codes for our three ACES courses for 2018-2019 to ones the universities understand (ICS2O, ICS3U and ICS4U).
-Furthermore, I understand the current university admission requirements leave precious little room between reality and impossible perfection.
+In an effort to mitigate the myopic view of many of our most popular universities, I have responded by changing the course codes for our three ACES courses after 2017-2018 to ones the universities understand (ICS2O, ICS3U, and ICS4U).
+Furthermore, I understand the current university admission mark requirements leave precious little room between reality and impossible perfection.
 Students who work hard at developing our skills will be advantaged in this regard.